Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

 - Small First-Aid Kit – a small first-aid kit comes in handy for a cut or any other small injury

-- Medicine Bag – a bag that contains all of your medications, vitamins, supplement, diarrhea treatment (just in case) and more.
+- Medicine Bag – a bag that has all of your medications, vitamins, supplement, diarrhea treatment such as over the counter Dukorol (just in case) and more.

 Safari Equipment and Gadgets: